Coming to university is a time of great change and might bring you challenges. Try these self-help resources to help

 - Sharing ideas and strategies to achieve a balanced outcome

 Upon completion of the workshop, the information, learning tools and further self-help resources will be emailed to all attendees.

 Becoming your most productive self workshop

-This 2 week course is designed to support you with finding ways to improve your productivity, to motivate yourself, instil focus and get started in the steps towards achieving your goals.
+This online course is designed to support you with finding ways to improve your productivity, to motivate yourself, instil focus and get started in the steps towards achieving your goals.
 It is run by the Student Wellbeing Service.

 The course offers live workshops and additional asynchronous material for you to engage with over your time at UoB

 - Advise and guide you in finding ways to manage and contain your procrastination and stay on track with your productivity

 - Provide an interactive course to help you learn the art of getting started and staying on track with your goals